Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 3: Reasoning

 \section{Challenge 3: Reasoning}

 Reasoning is defined as combining knowledge, usually through multiple inferential steps, exploiting multimodal alignment and the problem structure.
-Reasoning typically starts on a discrete set of more abstract representations, concepts, tokens, or symbols.
-We categorize work towards multimodal reasoning into $4$ subchallenges of structure modeling, intermediate concepts, inference paradigm, and external knowledge (Figure~\ref{fig:reason}).
-(1) \textit{Structure modeling} involves defining or learning the relationships over which reasoning occurs, (2) \textit{intermediate concepts} studies the parameterization of individual multimodal concepts in the reasoning process, (3) \textit{inference paradigm} learns how increasingly abstract concepts are inferred from individual multimodal evidence, and (4) \textit{external knowledge} aims to leverage external large-scale database in the study of structure, concepts, and inference.
+We categorize work towards multimodal reasoning into $4$ subchallenges of structure modeling, intermediate concepts, inference paradigm, and external knowledge (Figure~\cref{fig:reason}).
+(1) \textit{Structure modeling} involves defining or learning the relationships over which reasoning occurs, (2) \textit{intermediate concepts} studies the parameterization of individual multimodal concepts in the reasoning process, (3) \textit{inference paradigm} learns how increasingly abstract concepts are inferred from individual multimodal evidence, and (4) \textit{external knowledge} aims to leverage large-scale databases in the study of structure, concepts, and inference.